 This may seem disheartening at first, but it does not have to be.
 There is a bright side to even the greatest darkness that addiction creates.
 A study done by the Journal of Studies on Alcohol and Drugs found that both drug addicts and alcoholics who work diligently within rehab and outside of rehab to develop necessary life skills create a significant increase in their quality of life.
 A recovering individual’s quality of life can be extrapolated on an inverse scale to their likelihood of relapse.
 The greater the quality of life, the fewer chances that an individual has of relapsing, and vice versa.
 Recovering addicts almost never relapse when life is good for them, and achieving necessary life skills is crucial for creating a pleasant standard of living.

-To learn more about the life skills offered at A Forever Recovery, reach out to A Forever Recovery today at 877-467-8292.
+To learn more about the life skills offered at A Forever Recovery, reach out to our center.
 Call today to take the first step towards making a better lifestyle and a better future for yourself or for your loved one.